Tuilaepa Youth Mentoring Service (TYMS)

 Genaya and her husband have 3 children.
 She loves travelling, her dog Koko, Summer time, road trips, long walks, listening to music and spending time sharing a meal with her family and friends.

 Most of her working career has been in Manufacturing industry where she spent most of her years doing Accounts Payable and Payroll.
 Genaya's role prior to TYMS, was at a aged care facility doing administration and payroll.
 She loved the interaction with the elderly residents, listening to them and seeing the sparkle in their eyes when they reminisced on the amazing lives they lived.
-She has always wanted to work for an organization that does amazing work in the community and know that she had found that with the TYMS aiga (family).
+She has always wanted to work for an organization that does amazing work in the community and knew that she had found that with the TYMS aiga (family).

 Picture